are beans keto

 KETO DIET OVERVIEW

 The ketogenic diet restricts carbohydrates and prioritizes fats to transition your body into a state of "ketosis".
 Ketosis is when your body starts prioritizing fat as its fuel source.
-By kicking this survival mechanism into gear, you can break down fats quickly and increase the number of ketones in your bloodstream, which have been linked to increased energy in the brain
+By kicking this survival mechanism into gear, you can break down fats quickly and increase the number of ketones in your bloodstream, which have been linked to increased energy in the brain.

 With that in mind, you have to pay close attention to what you consume while practicing keto.
 It’s no wonder that ketoers often ask themselves questions like “are beans carbs?”.